Marriam-Naeem/Ed-Tech-LLM-using-GeminiAPI/README.md

 # Edtech LLM - A Q&A Based Chatbot to Help an Ed-tech Website Using Gemini API and Langchain

-This is an end-to-end LLM project based on Google Palm and Langchain.
-I have built a Q&A system for an e-learning company.
+This is an end-to-end LLM project based on Google Gemini API and Langchain.
+It is built using an open-source FAQs dataset.
 This system will provide a Streamlit-based user interface for students where they can ask questions and receive answers.

 ## Tools and Technologies Used